 He was the best of men, he was the worst of men …

-The only writer that can come close to him in this miraculous juxtaposition of name and character is JK Rowling.
+Even in cannon, only a handful of authors have created persons so endeared or indeliable in the public mind.
+Almost all Jane Austen’s protagonists and even most of her secondary characters remain fixed as ‘real people’ in her readers’ hearts, and Sir Arthur Conan Doyle’s Sherlock Holmes is embedded in the public consciousness, but few others can make boast of this kind of effect.
+Only Shakespeare has had as much influence on English language and conceptualisations as Charles Dickens.
+In my less than humble opinion, the only modern writer that can come close to Dickens in this miraculous juxtaposition of name and character is JK Rowling.
 If you have read her books (and you SHOULD) then you know when someone is acting like a Slytherin, or reminds you of a Dolores Umbridge, and you know why some members of the resistance movement against Donald Trump refer to themselves as Dumbledore’s Army.

 Some critics view his works as too sentimental, too outright smaltzy, to be truly great … but those critics are missing the deeper point.
 II is damn near impossible to make people give even a microscopic poo about the disenfranchised and dispossessed from a RATIONAL standpoint.
 The average person can either fall back on the just world fallacy or find some other mental justification to indulge in victim blaming or explain why other people’s problems are personally irrelevant.
 However, if you catch people by the emotions, by the HEART, then you have engaged their empathy and from that will come a sympathetic mercy.